Key Insights into DOT Reflective Tape Regulations for Trucks

 Who is Required to Follow DOT Reflective Tape Regulations?

-The rules primarily apply to trailers and semi-trailers that are 80 inches wide or more and exceed 10,000 pounds GVWR.
-Truck tractors that pull these trailers also need reflective markings at the rear to show where the tractor ends when it’s uncoupled.
+The requirement primarily applies to trailers and semi-trailers that are at least 80 inches wide and exceed 10,000 pounds GVWR.

 What are the FMCSA Reflective Tape Standards for Trucks?